 First, contact your healthcare provider.
 Ask about taking ibuprofen to reduce the swelling.
-If you are fever free or have a low-grade fever, your healthcare provider may suggest you do the following to help get rid of the mastitis:
+If you are fever free or have a low-grade fever, your healthcare provider may suggest treatments for mastitis.

 - Breastfeed often—every 1.5 to 2 hours during the day and at least every 3 hours at night.

 - Use breast massage while feeding to help the baby more fully drain the breast.

 - If that breast still feels full after breastfeeding, express more milk from it.